51 Fun & Free (or Cheap) Things to do in Flagstaff, Arizona

 3. Watch a gorgeous sunset over the mountains

 The San Francisco Peaks, which are actually million + year old volcano remains, are the striking centerpiece of this high altitude town.
-Even at 7000 feet, the mountains make quiet a statement as Humphrey’s stands tall at 12,000 feet.
+Even at 7000 feet (the base altitude at Snowbowl), the mountains make quiet a statement as Humphrey’s stands tall at 12,000 feet.
 Driving up Snowbowl road to take in a magnificent sunset over the mountains really is a must, and even more spectacular during the snowy winter season (chains may be required after heavy storms).
 So, take a break, relax, and enjoy the free wonders of nature!

 4. Take a scenic drive down Oak Creek

 Oak Creek Canyon Scenic drive, which begins just a few minutes outside of Flagstaff on 89a, is one of the country’s most stunning drives.
 The 14 mile journey starts at 7000 feet near the pretty ponderosa pines in Flagstaff and eventually crosses over into the diverse Oak Creek ecosystem, which features a wide variety of plants and trees, many of which change color in the fall.
 Oak Creek really is a stunning place as you can see all sorts of plants and trees not found anywhere else in the state.
 As the elevation drops near 4000 feet, the incredible red rock scenery of Sedona will start to pop up and temperatures will slightly increase.